TwidereProject/TwidereX-iOS/README.md

 After open the project in the Xcode.
 Choose TwidereX scheme and build and run the app by ⌘R.

 Note:
-the `host_key_public` is preserved by App Store release and not needs for open-source build.
+The `host_key_public` is preserved by App Store release and not needs for the open-source build.
+And you may needs to change bundle identifier in the Xcode to avoid conflict.

+## Translation
+The localization resource files locate in [TwidereX-Localization](https://github.com/TwidereProject/TwidereX-Localization) repo.
+We are welcome translator use our [Crowdin](https://crowdin.com/project/twidere-x) project contribute.

 ## Acknowledgements